-The Asia Institute is The University of Melbourne's key centre for studies in Asian languages and cultures.
+The Asia Institute is the University of Melbourne’s key centre for studies in Asian languages and cultures.
 Programs include Arabic, Chinese, Indonesian and Japanese languages, as well as Asian and Islamic Studies.
-The Asia Institute hosts the Centre for Contemporary Chinese Studies, the National Centre of Excellence for Islamic Studies and the Population, Migration and Multicultural Studies Network.
+The Asia Institute hosts the Centre for Contemporary Chinese Studies, the National Centre for Contemporary Islamic Studies and the Population, Migration and Multicultural Studies Network.

 School of Culture and Communication

 The School of Culture and Communication is a thriving centre for critical thinking in the humanities.
 Study areas include literary and cultural studies, art history, cinema and performance, media and communication and Australian indigenous studies.
 The School hosts the ARC Centre of Excellence for the History of Emotions, the Australian Institute of Art History, the Australian Centre, and the Research Unit in Public Culture.